Agricultural education majors are people interested in teaching others the skills

 Why agricultural education at OSU?

-human capacity at the local, state and national levels.
+to build a network of strong professionals at the local, state and national levels.

 Agricultural education is the only degree program providing a clear path to certification

-degree prepares graduates for a variety of careers.
+a wide variety of other careers.

 Agricultural literacy coordinator